Skip to main content

 Capital & Safety Analysis

-According to FDIC financial data, Great Midwest Bank SSB holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject Great Midwest Bank SSB to additional regulatory scrutiny.
+According to FDIC financial data, Great Midwest Bank SSB holds a Tier 1 capital ratio of 16.01%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning Great Midwest Bank SSB has a strong buffer to absorb potential losses.

 Key Financial Metrics